What Is Invasive EEG Monitoring?

 Because of their larger recording area, a craniotomy is required to place subdural grid electrodes.
 Grids are often used in conjunction with strip electrodes, which are arranged linearly and are best for recording from under the temporal or frontal lobes.
 These strips can be placed via a hole in the skull or during the same craniotomy as the grid electrode.

-Invasive EEG monitoring is generally reserved for patients with medically refractory epilepsy, or epilepsy that has not responded to medication or treatment, whose early evaluation does not give a clear enough picture to localize seizure onset for surgical intervention.
+Invasive EEG monitoring is generally reserved for patients with epilepsy who have not responded to medication or treatment, and whose early evaluation does not give a clear enough picture to perform a surgical intervention.
 Invasive monitoring may also be necessary when there is a need to define brain function near the epilepsy surgery areas.

 Once the electrodes are placed in the operating room, you will have a CT scan to ensure proper placement on the brain.
 Then you will be taken back to your hospital room to begin EEG monitoring.
 The goal of invasive EEG monitoring is to record your typical seizures to better determine the epileptogenic zone.
 To increase the likelihood of seizures, your seizure medications may be adjusted or reduced during this time.
 The duration of monitoring is dependent on the frequency of your seizures.